arasharchor/antispoofing.fusion_faceverif/README.rst

 Additional information
 ======================

-The package contains several additional scripts that might be useful in some cases, like ``dir_to_four_column.py`` which converts scores from Replay-Attack directory structure to 4-column file structure.
+The package contains an additional script ``dir_to_four_column.py`` that might be useful in some cases.
+It converts scores from Replay-Attack directory structure to 4-column file structure.

 Problems